View our Wills and Powers of Attorney videos

 Popular questions about making a Will and LPAs

-If you should be separating from your partner or spouse, you should review any existing Will, or make a new Will, particularly if there are children involved.
-Divorce does not revoke a Will.
-The Will remains valid but no gifts to your former spouse take effect.
+If you are going through a divorce or other family conflicts, you should review any existing Will, or make a new Will, particularly if there are children involved.

 Creating a Will yourself or through an online provider might look like a favourable option in terms of costs, however we’d strongly advise against this.

 It is important to keep your Will updated to ensure it continues to reflect your circumstances.
-Any changes in your personal circumstances should trigger the review of your Will.
+We would suggest reviewing your Will every five years, however if you have a serious change in circumstances such as a marriage, this should of course be reviewed sooner.

 At Goughs Solicitors, we’re happy to look at your personal circumstances to ensure your Will is still reflecting your wishes.

-It’s a common misconception that Lasting Powers of Attorney are for the elderly but mental incapacity can affect anyone, regardless of age.
+It is a common misconception that Lasting Powers of Attorney are for the elderly but mental incapacity can affect anyone, regardless of age.
 Unfortunately, no one knows what the future holds and anyone can have an accident or be struck down by an illness and in this respect a Lasting Power of Attorney is just as essential as having a Will in place.
+It is also useful to have a Lasting Power of Attorney in the event that you become injured or unwell and are unable to manage your finances temporarily as your Attorneys will be able to manage these with your consent.

 By making a Lasting Power of Attorney you can have peace of mind that in the future all of your affairs will be dealt with by your chosen, trusted Attorney.